 - 1. Goal setting Getting the effort organized, identifying problems to be addressed, and agreeing on the goals; - 2.
-Inventory Collecting baseline information to define the past and existing conditions; - 3.
-Analysis Synthesizing the information, quantifying and comparing the current conditions to desired conditions, researching opportunities and constraints, and setting directions to achieving the goals; - 4.
+Inventory Collecting baseline information to define the past and existing conditions; - Analysis Synthesizing the information, quantifying and comparing the current conditions to desired conditions, researching opportunities and constraints, and setting directions to achieving the goals; - 4.
 Alternatives Listing possible management alternatives and evaluating their strengths, weaknesses and general feasibility; - 5.
 Recommendations Prioritizing and selecting preferred management options, setting objectives, drafting the plan; - 6.
-Implementation Formally adopting the plan, lining up funding, and scheduling activities for taking action to achieve the goals; - 7.
-Monitor & Modify Developing a mechanism for tracking activities and adjusting the plan as it evolves.
+Implementation Formally adopting the plan, lining up funding, and scheduling activities for taking action to achieve the goals; - Monitor & Modify Developing a mechanism for tracking activities and adjusting the plan as it evolves.

 Besides this introductory chapter, this plan is organized in six Chapters.
 The study area is described in Chapter 2.
 Chapter 3 states the purpose and goals for the plan.
-Chapter 4 presents an inventory and analysis of information that pertain to the plan including the results of the aquatic plant survey.
+Chapter 4 presents an inventory and analysis of information that pertain to the plan including the results of the aquatic plant surveys.
 Chapter 5 provides recommendations that support the overall goals and establish the stewardship component of plan.
 Finally, Chapter 6 presents actions and objectives for implementing the plan.
-Three appendices complete this document.
-Appendix A contains literature cited, Appendix B contains tables and figures for the aquatic plant survey, and Appendix C contains a Review of Rice Creek Water Quality.
+Four appendices complete this document.
+Appendix A contains literature cited, Appendix B contains tables and figures for the aquatic plant surveys, and Appendix C contains a Review of Rice Creek Water Quality.
+Appendix D reviews the EPA Littoral and Shoreline Survey.